-A.THRESHOLD (NMAC 2.110.2.17.E.)
-Check all boxes that apply.
-Threshold requirements must be met by March 13, 2020.
+boxes that apply.
+Thi nts must be met by April 19, 2023.
 Any open CDBG infrastructure project must be complete.
-Any previous CDBG project's monitoring findings and concerns must be resolved.
-The current operating budget for any local public body as defined in Section 6-6-1 NMSA 1978 (as amended) applying for CDBG funds must be certified by the division.
-The applicant's quarterly/monthly financial reports to the division must be current.
-An applicant must have submitted to the New Mexico State Auditor its most current audit(s) that were required to be conducted and submitted for review per the New Mexico State Auditor's required report due dates for the previous fiscal year(s) and an applicant must be in compliance with the budget certification rule, NMAC 2.2.3 Applicant must be eligible under CDBG Uniform Grant Guidance (UGG).
-B. PUBLIC PARTICIPATION (NMAC 2.110.2.15) Check boxes as appropriate (provide supporting source documentation in "Public Participation" portion of the application.
-Number of public hearings held.
-Public hearings: Date Time Time Date Posted and/or published notice in English and Spanish.
-Minutes of public hearings with all CDBG required elements.
-Sign-in sheets for public hearings.
-Evidence of posting hearing notices.
-More than 10 days in advance of the hearing date is required.
-Actions that have been taken in addition to the public notices and hearings to encourage and foster community participation in the CDBG process.
+Any previous CDB0 resolved.
+G project's monito ring findings and cor ncerns must be • The current operating budget for any local public body as defined in Section 6-6-1 NMSA 1978 (as amended) applying for CDBG funds must • nancial reports to th e division must most current audit submitted for revi report due dates f An applicant must have submitted to the New Mexico State Auditor its most current audit(s) that were required to be conducted and submitted for review per the New Mexico State Auditor's required report due dates for the previous fiscal year(s) and an applicant must be in compliance with the budget certification rule, NMAC 2.2.3 Applicant must be eligible under CDI BG Uniform Grant G uidance (UGG).
+Nullibel of public lie earings held.
+Public hearings: earings held. · Time Date Time Public hearings: Date Time Date nglish and Spanish.
+Time Public hearings: Date Posted and/or pub Time olished notice in Er Public hearings: Date Posted and/or pub Time olished notice in Ei hearings with all C nglish and Spanish.
+Public hearings: Date Posted and/or public Minutes of public Sign-in sheets for Time Dished notice in Entire the arings with all Compublic hearings.
+The aring hearing notices. nglish and Spanish. ents.

-GENERAL REQUIREMENTS (continued)
+PROGRAM REQUIREMENTS (continued)